bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 ### Updating the app's descriptions

-You can update the app's description, or all its other textual details - the 'What's new' section, promotional text, keywords, review notes - in the same way:
+You can update the app's description, or all its other textual details - the 'What's new' section, promotional text, keywords, and review notes - in the same way:

 1. Open the **Details** page in Ship of your app's chosen build version.
 2. Go to the field you want to edit and click in the content field.
 3. Edit the content.
 4. Click **Save** in the top right of the Details tab.